Unicorns—these magical, mystical creatures have been a subject of art since antiquity and they continue to inspire artists even today. We can find...

 Incredibly for a sporting artist, Munnings was elected president of the Royal Academy in 1944.
 It proved to be a big year for him as he was also knighted.
 He was raised to Knight Commander of the Royal Victorian Order two years later.

 Munnings died in 1959 and his ashes were interned in London’s St. Paul’s Cathedral.
 Lady Violet turned Castle House into a museum.
 The Munnings Museum is home to his artwork and archives.
-Their house and furniture remains as it was when they lived there and his studio in the garden is also open to visitors.
+Their house and furniture remain as it was when they lived there and his studio in the garden is also open to visitors.

 The novel Summer in February by Jonathan Smith was published in 1995.
 It is loosely based on a love triangle between Florence, Munnings, and Gilbert Evans, another friend of the Lamorna artists.
 It was adapted into a movie in 2013 starring Emily Browning, Dominic Cooper, and Dan Stevens.

 Gratitude extended to Claudia Pfeiffer, Deputy Director & George L. Ohrstrom, Jr. Curator at the National Sporting Library & Museum for her assistance with this article.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!